asyncapi/generator/docs/authoring.md

 ### Common assumptions

 1. All files within the template directory are rendered if their root component is of type `File` and the path is not part of the `nonRenderableFiles` configuration.
-1. New lines are automatically added after each `Text` component.
+1. Newline is automatically added after each `Text` component.

 ### Debugging React template
 With React, it enables you to debug your templates.
 Below is a section of common IDE's and how to enable debugging.